NEW: Learn about how you can use the Interview Prep module in OptimalResume to train for and conduct virtual video and/or audio interviews today!

 Interviewing is a skill that comes more naturally to some than other.
 As is the case with most skill-based activities, practice makes perfect when it comes to interviewing (or at least practice will help you feel ready on your big day!).
 Being PREPARED for your interview is the greatest present you can give to yourself and your job search!
-Career Services offers the following ways for you to hone your interview skills:
+Career Development Center offers the following ways for you to hone your interview skills:

 - Tips on Interviewing (including common questions) – Found in the Career Matters Handbook

 - Mock Interviews with Counselors (offered all year)

 - Mock Interviews with Employers (offered in March)

 Utilizing these services will improve your interview skills a great deal.
 Mock interviews are priceless in that you get to have another person’s perspective!